bevacqua/dragula/readme.markdown

 #### `drake.cancel(revert)`

 If an element managed by `drake` is currently being dragged, this method will gracefully cancel the drag action.
-Note that a cancellation may still result in a `drop` event if the last known position was a container other than the source and `revertOnSpill` isn't `true`.
-You can also pass in `revert` at the method invocation level.
+You can also pass in `revert` at the method invocation level, effectively producing the same result as if `revertOnSpill` was `true`.

+Note that **a _"cancellation"_ will result in a `cancel` event** only in the following scenarios.

+- `revertOnSpill` is `true`
+- Drop target _(as previewed by the feedback shadow)_ is the source container **and** the item is dropped in the same position where it was originally dragged from

 #### `drake.remove()`